cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - coeffs, a vector of the t coefficients which uniquely determine a polynomial f.

-  Outputs: a commitment C, which is a vector commitment to each of the coefficients in coeffs.
+  Outputs: a commitment vss_commitment, which is a vector commitment to each of the coefficients in coeffs.

   def vss_commit(coeffs):
-    C = []
+    vss_commitment = []
     for coeff in coeffs:
       A_i = ScalarBaseMult(coeff)
-      C.append(A_i)
+      vss_commitment.append(A_i)
-    return C
+    return vss_commitment
 ~~~

 The procedure for verification of a participant's share is as follows.

 ~~~
-  vss_verify(share_i, C):
+  vss_verify(share_i, vss_commitment):

   Inputs:
   - share_i: A tuple of the form (i, sk_i), where i indicates the participant identifier, and sk_i the participant's secret key, where sk_i is a secret share of the constant term of f.
-  - C: A VSS commitment to a secret polynomial f.
+  - vss_commitment: A VSS commitment to a secret polynomial f.

-  Outputs: 1 if s[i] is valid, and 0 otherwise
+  Outputs: 1 if sk_i is valid, and 0 otherwise

   vss_verify(share_i, commitment)
     (i, sk_i) = share_i